johnwcowan/r7rs-work/Srfi122Guide.md

 This guide is partly a tutorial introduction to the SRFI, but also contains some less-technical reference material that may be more accessible to programmers who are not mathematicians.
-It is intended to be correct but definitely not complete.
+It is intended to be correct but definitely not complete;
+in particular, only a few of the procedures on intervals and the reflective procedures on arrays are even mentioned in passing.
 In case of discrepancies between this guide and the SRFI, the SRFI prevails.

 Arrays as defined in the SRFI are generalizations